-Carly first got involved with NAHJ in 2015.
-During that time, she was instrumental in organizing and executing WBBM-TV’s involvement with the NAHJ Job Fair.
-During her term as Vice President of NAHJ Chicago, she chaired both the Job Fair and Scholarship Committees.
-During the 2016-2017 year, the chapter raised enough money to give three students $2,000 Journalism Scholarships and one student a $500 Multimedia Scholarship.
+I first got involved with NAHJ in 2015.
+During that time, I was instrumental in organizing and executing WBBM-TV’s involvement with the NAHJ Job Fair.
+During my term as Vice President of NAHJ Chicago, I chaired both the Job Fair and Scholarship Committees.
+During the 2016-2017 year, the chapter raised enough money to give three students $2,000 journalism scholarships and one student a $500 multimedia scholarship.
 The following year, the chapter awarded three $2,000 scholarships.
-As president of the chapter, the chapter raised enough to award three students $3,000!
+As president of the chapter, the scholarship fundraiser has grown each year.

-As a first-generation college graduate, she received her bachelor’s degree from DePaul University in 2016.
-She kicked off her career in South Bend, Indiana where she was a weekday general assignment reporter and weekend morning anchor with ABC57.
+She discovered her passion for journalism while she was studying abroad in Madrid, Spain.
+Soon after, as a first-generation college graduate, she received her bachelor’s degree from DePaul University.
+She kicked off her career in South Bend, Indiana, where she was a weekday multimedia journalist and weekend morning anchor.